sumiya-kuroda/PupilSense/README.md

 - `LOG_DIR` a dir to save the log files

 ## 2. Training
-To fine-tune the Detectron2 model on your dataset, `cd` to this folder and run `snakemake --profile swc-hpc/`.
-This requires you to have/organize a custom dataset of eye images for training.
-The dataset should be organized in the following structure:
+To fine-tune the Detectron2 model on your dataset, `cd` to this folder and run `sbatch sbatch_train_model.sh`.
+This requires you to have/organize a custom dataset of eye images for training in the following structure:

     dataset/
     ├── train/